NETCONF and RESTCONF Private Candidate Datastores

 configured as "ordered-by user"

-* There is a change of existance (or otherwise) of a leaf with an
+* There is a change of existence (or otherwise) of a leaf

 * There is a change to any YANG metadata associated with the node

-A server MAY choose to add additional checks over and above the above
+A server MAY choose to add extra checks in addition to the list

 If a server implements the transaction ID feature then this MAY be